Your Daily Pharma Scoop: Soliris New Indication, Gilead's NASH Data, What Keeps Synergy Down?

 Centene Corporation (CNC) reported its total revenues for the third quarter of 2017 at $11.9 billion, representing 10% growth, compared to the third quarter of 2016.
 The company's operating cash flow stood at $97 million for the third quarter of 2017 and at $1,039 million for the nine months ended September 30, 2017.
 Its adjusted Diluted EPS for the third quarter of 2017 was $1.35, compared to $1.12 for the third quarter of 2016.

-Eli Lilly and Company (LLY) reported its third quarter revenue at $5.65 billion, up 9 percent on year over year basis.
+Eli Lilly and Company reported its third quarter revenue at $5.65 billion, up 9 percent on year-over-year basis.
 Operating income in the third quarter of 2017 was $605.5 million, a decrease of $338.0 million compared with the third quarter of 2016.
-Eli Lilly’s net income for the third quarter decreased 29 percent, to $555.6 million, and earnings per share decreased 27 percent, to $0.53, compared with $778.0 million and $0.73, respectively, in the third quarter of 2016.
+Eli Lilly's net income for the third quarter decreased 29 percent, to $555.6 million, and earnings per share decreased 27 percent, to $0.53, compared with $778.0 million and $0.73, respectively, in the third quarter of 2016.

 Important Announcement: Last Chance To Lock In Introductory Price on Total Pharma Tracker

 Much of our research is available here on Seeking Alpha for free.
-Simply click on the “Follow” button next to the article title to get these articles as soon as they are published.
+Simply click on the "Follow" button next to the article title to get these articles as soon as they are published.
 However, some of our research is more strategy-oriented; that research is aimed at investors and traders in the healthcare sector who want more directional guidance.
-It also includes a watchlist and multiple model portfolios, a whatsapp group, a discussion board and other tools to help you invest in healthcare better.
+It also includes a watch list and multiple model portfolios, a WhatsApp group, a discussion board and other tools to help you invest in healthcare better.
 All this is available at a discounted price for initial subscribers.
 If you are really interested in our work, consider becoming a Total Pharma Tracker member today!

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.